Charbel199/ml-concepts/models/SVM/SVM.md

 # Support Vector Machine

-A support vector machine simple tries to find a separation between data points  in multidimensional space.
+A support vector machine simply tries to find a separation between data points  in multidimensional space.
 The separation could be linear or non-linear.

 The main components of an SVM are: